arossia94/match2fit/README.md

-# Disclaimer and warning

-The version in this branch is under development for full support of 1-loop matching results.
-Use with extreme care, problems and errors are expected.

 # match2fit
 Mathematica package to interface UV-EFT matching codes with SMEFT global fit codes.
-Currently, it interfaces matchmakereft and SMEFiT and is limited to tree-level matching results.
+It interfaces matchmakereft and SMEFiT and supports one-loop-level matching results.

 matchmakereft is a prerequisite for full functionality and hence requires using Linux/Mac as OS.
 Except for the matching functionality, the rest of the match2fit package should work on Windows too.